dgroomes/react-playground/static-markdown-gen/README.md

    * The file is a well-formatted Markdown document

-## How It Works

-The JSX pragma `/** @jsx md */` tells the transpiler to use a custom factory function instead of React's `createElement`.
-The `md` function creates a tree of objects representing the JSX structure.
-The `renderToMarkdown` function then walks this tree and converts each element type to its Markdown equivalent.

 ## Wish List

 General clean-ups, todos and things I wish to implement for this project: